martinvonz/jj/README.md

 The tool currently has two backends.
 One is called "local store" and is very simple and inefficient.
 The other backend uses a Git repo as storage.
 The commits are stored as regular Git commits.
 Commits can be read from and written to an existing Git repo.
-This makes it possible to create a Jujube repo and use it as an alternative interface for a Git repo (it will be backed by the Git repo just like additional Git worktrees are).
+This makes it possible to create a Jujutsu repo and use it as an alternative interface for a Git repo (it will be backed by the Git repo just like additional Git worktrees are).